dolbeysystems/fusion-cac-web-docs/content/auditor-user-guide/_index.md

 tracking ensures transparent communication and resolution of discrepancies between auditors and coders, ultimately fostering a collaborative and quality-driven coding environment.

-The audit worksheet serves as an invaluable additional module within the coding infrastructure, offering advanced capabilities to streamline and optimize the audit process.
-For those interested in exploring its functionalities further, reaching out to the Subject Matter Expert (SME) team is highly encouraged.
+The audit component serves as an invaluable additional module within the coding infrastructure, offering advanced capabilities to streamline and optimize the audit process.
+For those interested in exploring its functionalities further, please reach out to Dolbey's Subject Matter Expert (SME) team (smeteam@dolbey.com).
 The SME team stands ready to provide comprehensive insights and guidance on how this module can enhance coding efficiency, accuracy, and overall workflow management within the organization.